-If you’ve touched down on this page, we expect it’s because Delta Air Lines haven’t been up to scratch and you’re seeking Delta flight delay compensation.
+If you’ve landed (get it?) on this page, we expect it’s because Delta Air Lines haven’t been up to scratch and you’re seeking Delta flight delay compensation.

 While Delta may be in the top 20 airlines in the world, and named the best airline in 2019, WE know that no airline is perfect, and things can always go wrong.